-Ext.
-Marketing has written and edited tens of thousands of portfolio manager commentaries over the years, so we have a pretty good handle on what elements are required to produce a great commentary.
+We’ve written and edited tens of thousands of portfolio manager commentaries over the years, as well as portfolio manager podcasts and videos, so we have a pretty good handle on what elements are required to produce a great commentary.
 Here are some items we feel are important components of a well-crafted commentary.

 A well-written, relevant macroeconomic review